KaanSerin/python_side_projects/README.md

-# python_side_projects
+# Python Side Projects
-Some of my projects as a beginner python learner
+Some of my projects as a beginner python learner.